brokosz/supernote-obsidian-plugin-custom/README.md

 ### Note Categorization
 - Automatically categorize notes as "daily notes" or "concept notes" based on filename patterns
-- Send daily notes to a dedicated Daily Notes folder
+- Send daily notes to a dedicated folder of your choice
 - Send concept notes (non-daily) to a separate folder or the vault root
 - Customize the detection pattern with moment.js format strings